hpc2n/intro-linux/docs/filesystem.md

 - **usr/lib64**: same as /lib, just for 64-bit libraries

 User-installed binaries are often located in **/opt**.

+!!! note

+    If you are on a local cluster, on an HPC centre, etc. where you are not root, you will as default be in your home directory when you login.
+You can use ``cd ..`` a few times to go to the root of the system and do ``tree`` there if you want, or do ``tree`` in your home directory (always return there with just ``cd``).

 ## ls - listing files/directories